LPP-ERM-KMS/tomator/README.md

 interfaces: one for setting up the json file and executing the simulation, and another for the real-time visualization of simulation results.

-The full documentation can be found "here" (to be turned into website link) and is the suggested reference, for those already familiar with the software, a quick start guide is found below
+The full documentation can be found [here](https://lpp-erm-kms.github.io/tomator/) and is the suggested reference, for those already familiar with the software, a quick start guide is found below